cscorley/dissertation/chapters/4_results/3_combo.md

 changes, allowing the user to select the model configuration that works best for FLT.

-\attn{i think this is probably due to the less actual ranks possible}
+\todo{i think this is probably due to the less actual ranks possible}

 When we consider all systems together for corpus construction (Tables
 \ref{table:combo-flt-corpus-sweep-wilcox} and